Aaryan21323/rag-backend-groq-qdrant/README.md

 ---

-## Future Improvements

-* Authentication and authorization
-* Metadata filtering in vector search
-* Async ingestion pipeline
-* Background task processing
-* Support for additional file formats

----

 ## Author

-Built as an internship-ready backend assignment demonstrating practical RAG system design using modern open-source tools.
+Built as an  backend system demonstrating practical RAG system design using modern open-source tools.